jsiegenthaler/sendmailx/README.md

 To make identification of the date and time more dificult, it is recommended to set the dateFormatString to a combination that does not folllow the normal date time sequence.

 Examples:
-* Normal datetime sequence: yyyyMMddhhmmss = 20250927132930 (do not use, easily guessable)
+* Normal datetime sequence: yyyyMMddHHmmss = 20250927132930 (do not use, easily guessable)
-* Example datetime sequence 1: ssddqqyymmMMHH = 30270325290913
+* Example datetime sequence 1: yyHHddssmmMM = 251327302909 (default)
-* Example datetime sequence 2: mHHMMssyydd = 291309302527
+* Example datetime sequence 2: mHHMMssyydd =
-* Example datetime sequence 3: mhsyyddM = 29133025279
+* Example datetime sequence 3: mhsyyddM =

 Notes